derekking-db/kafka-in-docker/README.md

 Best installed on a fresh AWS instance since it uses the metadata service to configure advertised.listener.
 If you want to run this somewhere else, change the docker-compose.yml file.

-* Create an EC2 Instance, with a MIMIMUM of 16GB Ram.
+* Create an EC2 Instance, with a MINIMUM of 16GB Ram.
 Anything less will fail the install.
 * If you plan to send data to the Kafka server from outside of the cloud provider, create an inbound security group rule for TCP 9094.

+I have tested this on t2.xlarge Ubuntu 20.04 which works for my purposes.

 ## Installation